AgntUX

 AgntUX Gmail

-Turn your Gmail inbox into an AgntUX knowledge store, and let Claude draft replies on demand — but only ever save them to your Gmail Drafts.
+Bring your Gmail into AgntUX.
+It spots the emails that need a reply and drafts responses for you — but only ever saves them to your Gmail Drafts.
 You review and click Send in Gmail itself.

 What it does